massfords/ts-rsql-query/README.md

 ## Building and running a query

 This lib builds the SQL predicate, not the full query.
-See `to-sql.it.ts` for how complete queries are built and run.
+See `live-db.it.ts` for how complete queries are built and run.

 ## License